An earlier post listed the 7 Principles of Leadership Development in no specific order of importance:

 Leadership Development and the Chief Executive

-Now that we have an idea of the needed skilled-knowledge, selected who should be involved, and began the development of using existing employees as mentors in the leadership development process, a shared strategy, we had to re-involve the CEO the highest ranking managerial-leader with this leadership development process.
+Now that we had an idea of the needed skilled-knowledge, selected who should be involved, and began the development of using existing employees as mentors in the leadership development process, a shared strategy, we had to re-involve the CEO, the highest ranking managerial-leader with this leadership development process.

-This part was met with the greatest resistance by HR and the leadership development team.
-Some people stated, “He tasked this project to us and I feel we don’t need to involve him.
+HR and the leadership development team met this part with the most significant resistance.
+Some people stated, “He tasked this project to us, and I feel we don’t need to involve him.
 He may take over and micro-manage us.”
-This may be a true statement and the CEO was a large part in determining the needed Skilled-Knowledge and working to identify through the Talent Pool Assessment the vacancies, strengths, and gaps that are projected over the next 3, 5, 10 and 15 years.
+This may be a true statement, and the CEO played a large part in determining the needed Skilled-Knowledge and working to identify through the Talent Pool Assessment the vacancies, strengths, and gaps that are projected over the next 3, 5, 10, and 15 years.

-Meeting with the CEO and framing the need for him to also serve as a mentor to his 10 subordinates and setting the expectations that those subordinates will serve in a mentoring function with their subordinates and so on through the organization.
+Meeting with the CEO and framing the need for him to also serve as a mentor to his ten associates and setting the expectations that those associates will do in a mentoring function with their associates and so on through the Organization.

-We had to ensure that the mentoring and development where part of the Organizational Metrics using criteria in the shared strategy and skilled-knowledge.
-Also, that these would be part of the monthly, quarterly, 6 month and yearly performance reviews.
+We had to ensure that the mentoring and development were part of the Organizational Metrics using criteria in the shared strategy and skilled-knowledge.
+Also, these would be part of the monthly, quarterly, six-month, and yearly performance reviews.

 With the CEO the following responsibilities for the CEO and Senior Managerial-Leadership were decided: